Custom policies in Azure Active Directory B2C

 - Relying Party (RP) file - The single task-focused file that is invoked directly by the application or service (also, known as a Relying Party).
 Each unique task requires its own RP and depending on branding requirements, the number might be "total of applications x total number of use cases."

-Built-in policies in Azure AD B2C follow the three-file pattern depicted above, but the developer only sees the RP file, while the Azure portal makes changes in the background to the extensions file.
+User flows in Azure AD B2C follow the three-file pattern depicted above, but the developer only sees the RP file, while the Azure portal makes changes in the background to the extensions file.

 Custom policy core concepts